qgis/QGIS-Documentation/source/docs/user_manual/working_with_gps/plugins_gps.rst

 There are lots of different types of GPS devices.
-The |qg| developers can't test all of them, so if you have one that does not work with any of the device types listed in the :guilabel:`Download from GPS` and :guilabel:`Upload to GPS` tools you can define your own device type for it.
-You do this by using the GPS device editor, which you start by clicking the **[Edit devices]** button in the download or the upload tabs.
+The |qg| developers can't test all of them, so if you have one that does not work with any of the device types listed in the :guilabel:`Download from GPS` and :guilabel:`Upload to GPS` tools, you can define your own device type for it.
+You do this by using the GPS device editor, which you start by clicking the **[Edit devices]** button in the download or the upload tab.

-To define a new device you simply click the **[New device]** button, enter a name, a download command and an upload command for your device, and click the **[Update device]** button.
-The name will be listed in the device menus in the upload and download windows, and can be any string.
+To define a new device, you simply click the **[New device]** button, enter a name, enter download and upload commands for your device, and click the **[Update device]** button.
+The name will be listed in the device menus in the upload and download windows -- it can be any string.
 The download command is the command that is used to download data from the device to a GPX file.
 This will probably be a GPSBabel command, but you can use any other command line program that can create a GPX file. |qg| will replace the